-This week’s article is by Mark S. Becker, Partner, CFO Edge, LLC.
+This week’s article is by Arthur F. Rothberg, Managing Director, CFO Edge, LLC.

-Los Angeles and Southern California business owners contemplating a valuation can benefit from talking with a provider of outsourced CFO services.
-An on-demand chief financial officer brings a proven record assessing discount rate factors and weighing relative merits of valuation methods.
+Los Angeles and Southern California business owners who are contemplating the transfer of their businesses to family members can benefit from talking with a provider of outsourced CFO services.

 An on-demand CFO brings expertise in understanding how the 5 D’s have caused disruptions in business operations and hindered smooth succession transitions to heirs.